Codependency: Family dynamics

-In the dysfunctional family the child learns to become attuned to the parent's needs and feelings instead of the other way around.
+In the dysfunctional family, the child learns to become attuned to the parent's needs and feelings instead of the other way around.
 Parenting is a role that requires a certain amount of self-sacrifice and giving a child's needs a high priority.
 A parent can be codependent toward their own child.
-Generally, a parent who takes care of their own needs (emotional and physical) in a healthy way will be a better caretaker, whereas a codependent parent may be less effective, or may even do harm to a child.
+Generally, a parent who takes care of their own needs (emotional and physical) in a healthy way will be a better caregiver, whereas a codependent parent may be less effective or may even do harm to a child.
 Codependent relationships often manifest through enabling behaviors, especially between parents and their children.
 Another way to look at it is that the needs of an infant are necessary but temporary, whereas the needs of the codependent are constant.
 Children of codependent parents who ignore or negate their own feelings may become codependent.

+Relationship with other disorders

+Codependency may occur within the context of relationships with people with DSM and ICD diagnosable personality disorders: